 Instructors & Staff

 Harper Stone was raised on myths and folktales from around the world.
 He was influenced by three significant mentors throughout his life; one a man named Aaron who developed a warriorship mentoring program.
 At 15, Harper experienced this program and rite of passage, with profoundly transformative personal results.
 While traveling in Ireland, he met a man named Roderic who taught him about living an intentional, passionate and empowered life.
 For nine months he lived and worked alongside him, learning about the archetypes, unconscious patterns and stories.
 Thirdly, he met a woman raised in the culture of rural Ireland and has maintained a four-year correspondence with her, gaining an education in the lore, perspectives and rituals of the Celtic tradition.
 For the past ten years, he has worked with Renaissance Adventures, based in Boulder, Colorado, leading kids on Adventure Quest Summer Camps.
 In 2012, he took a group of ten teens to an eco-retreat center in Wales, UK for an 11-day adventure into nature, history, myth and magic.
 At the end of the program, each one said they would remember it for the rest of their lives.
-Harper lead summer camps for Tracks and Tales in 2012 and 2013 and will be leading our Middle Earth camps in 2014 for more questing, swordplay, storytelling and unique adventures.
+Harper lead summer camps for Tracks and Tales in 2012 and 2013 and will help lead our Wilderness Warriors program in 2014 for more questing, swordplay, storytelling and unique adventures.